ts123/gradle-taskdepends-plugin/README.md

 gradle-taskdepends-plugin
 =========================

-Display the dependency trees of each project's tasks.
+Display the ascii dependency trees of your project's each tasks.

 ### Usage example